kitze/Benji-docs/FEATURE_DOC_SPEC.md

 5. **Widgets & Dashboards**
    - Include only when the feature exposes actual widgets or dashboard tiles.
+   - Refer to them by their current placement (e.g., sidebar widget, My Day widget) rather than legacy names.
    - For each widget, describe what it shows, how it updates (live vs. manual), configuration limits, and the exact steps to add/remove it.

 6. **Alfred & Quick Actions**